MN CHW Registry FAQ

 Q: How will the registry work?

-To join the registry, CHWs will pay an annual fee.
+To join the registry, CHWs will pay an annual fee of $30.
 These funds will be used by the Alliance to operate the registry.
 Upon payment of the yearly dues, or having an employer sponsor their yearly membership, the CHW will create or update their account of professional identifiers and select privacy settings.
-The CHW registrant will have login capabilities on the Alliance website that gives them easy and early access to employment, learning, and professional development opportunities.
-Depending on the privacy settings selected, the Alliance can give employers, local policymakers, or researchers high-level data about the CHW workforce in Minnesota.
-With input by CHWs and CHW supervisors, the Alliance is finalizing registry content and access guidelines.
-Further details will be available later this summer.
+The CHW registrant will have login capabilities on the Alliance website that gives them easy and early access to employment, learning, and professional development opportunities as well as a networking discussion board.

 Q: When will the registry be launched?